hjoliver/cylc-doc/src/glossary.rst

          * :term:`active cycle`

-   workflow completion
-      A workflow is complete, and the scheduler will automatically :term:`shut down <shutdown>`, if no tasks remain in the :term:`n=0 <n-window>`.

-      That is, all :term:`active tasks <active task>` have finished, and no tasks remain waiting on :term:`prerequisites <prerequisite>` or "external" constraints (such as :term:`xtriggers <xtrigger>` or task :term:`hold`).

-      If no :term:`active tasks <active task>` remain and all external constraints are satisfied, but the n=0 window contains tasks waiting with partially satisfied :term:`prerequisites <prerequisite>`, or tasks with :term:`final status` and :term:`incomplete outputs <output completion>`, then the workflow is not complete and the scheduler will :term:`stall` pending manual intervention.

    dummy task
       A task which runs a trivially simple script such as ``sleep 1``, ``exit 0`` or ``true``, or which uses :ref:`task-run-modes.skip` to avoid running a script at all.

    dummy mode
       A workflow run mode that replaces all tasks with :term:`dummy tasks <dummy task>`.